 Watching your parents split up is an emotional ordeal and children will not necessarily be equipped to communicate with their teachers about what is going on at home.
 As a result, teachers will often lack the frame of reference needed to understand seemingly-unexplained changes in behavior.
 By letting your children’s teachers know about your divorce, you can put everyone in a better position to help your children cope during this difficult time.

 4. Be Consistent and as Cohesive as Possible

 Whether one of you chooses to leave the family home or you and your spouse remain together during your divorce, it will be important to provide your children with a consistent routine.
 From nutrition to bedtime, divorcing parents should generally try to stay on the same page as much as possible.
 If you and your spouse maintain different schedules or openly disagree about issues affecting your children, this can lead to confusion, resentment, and greater emotional instability.

 From literally being there on time (i.e. picking up your children after school or soccer practice) to providing emotional support when times get tough, divorcing parents need to be there for their children.
 As we said above, despite what you may be going through, your children’s needs still need to come first.
 This means making the effort and devoting the time and attention necessary so that your children know you are there for them when they need you most.

 MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC | Divorce and Family Law Attorneys in Hackensack, NJ

 If you are considering a divorce this summer and would like to speak with an attorney, we encourage you to get in touch.
-To discuss your situation in confidence, please call (201) 880-9770 or contact us online to schedule an initial consultation.
+To discuss your situation in confidence, please call (201) 880-9770 or contact us online to schedule an initial case evaluation.